bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The algorithm to load an ES module specifier is given through the **ESM\_RESOLVE** method below.
 It returns the resolved URL for a module specifier relative to a parentURL.

 The algorithm to determine the module format of a resolved URL is provided by **ESM\_FORMAT**, which returns the unique module format for any file.
-The *“module”* format is returned for an ECMAScript Module, while the *“commonjs”* format is used to indicate loading through the legacy CommonJS loader.
-Additional formats such as *“addon”* can be extended in future updates.
+The *"module”* format is returned for an ECMAScript Module, while the *"commonjs”* format is used to indicate loading through the legacy CommonJS loader.
+Additional formats such as *"addon”* can be extended in future updates.

 In the following algorithms, all subroutine errors are propagated as errors of these top-level routines unless stated otherwise.